webpy/webpy.github.com/docs/0.3/tutorial.md

     '/(.*)', 'index'

-and change the definition of `index.GET` to:
+and change the definition of the method `GET` to:

     def GET(self, name):
         return render.index(name)